Ocoee massacre: Subsequent events

 July Perry's body was found "riddled with bullets" and swinging on a telephone post by the highway.
 According to The Chicago Defender, his body was left near a sign reading, "This is what we do to niggers that vote".
 Another source has said he was hanged near the home of a judge who supported the black voter franchise.
 A local photographer was selling photos of Perry's body for 25 cents each; several stores placed the photo on exhibition by their windows.
 No one was prosecuted for his murder.
 Perry's wife, Estelle Perry, and their daughter were wounded during the shooting at their home, but survived.
 The authorities sent them to Tampa for treatment in order "to avoid further disturbance."

 Walter White of the NAACP arrived in Orange County a few days after the riot to investigate events.
 He was traveling undercover as a white northerner interested in buying orange grove property in the county.
 He found that the whites there were "still giddy with victory."
 A local real estate agent and a taxi cab driver told him that about 56 African Americans were killed in the massacre.
 White's NAACP report recorded around thirty dead.
 A Methodist pastor, Reverend J. A. Long, and a Baptist minister, Reverend H. K. Hill, both from Orlando, reported that they had heard of 35 African-American deaths in Ocoee as a result of the fires and shootings.
 Charles Cowe in 1970 described 12 dead.
 A University of Florida student who interviewed local residents for a history term paper claimed in 1949 that "About thirty to thirty-five [murdered] is the most common estimate of the old timers."
 The exact number could never be determined.
 White also learned that many black residents thought the massacre was due to the white community's jealousy of prosperous African Americans, such as Norman and Perry.

-"No one was ever held responsible for any of the deadly violence.
-Agents for the Bureau of Investigation (later the FBI) showed up a few weeks later, but they made it clear they weren’t investigating murder, arson or assault.
-They were interested only in election fraud."
-The leader of the mob later became mayor of Ocoee.
+The Bureau of Investigation came to Ocoee to investigate the massacre, but the agents were only interested in the possibility of election fraud.

 Supporters urged the House Election Committee of Congress to investigate the riot and voter suppression in Florida, with a view to suing under the Fourteenth Amendment, but it failed to act.